 - Plesk Onyx for Windows

-How to customize permissions for Plesk users by Disk Security.
+How to customize permissions for Plesk users through Disk Security?

-For example, thee is an application installed into the folder
+For example, there is an application installed into the folder

 C:\Program Files\AppName.
 This module is used on customer's sites, but it does not work properly because Panel's default security rules prohibit customers from accessing arbitrary folders on the disk.

 To customize disk security, create an additional file with the